PhalarAluve/Numeric_Klotski_Game_Java/README.md

 # Numeric_Klotski_Game_Java
-This is the final project for CS102A Introduction to Computer Programming A 2022 Spring. \
+This is the final project for CS203B Data Structure and Algorithm Analysis B 2022 Fall. \
 Java implementation for a Numeric Klotski game.